GalassoLuca/weird-text-react/README.md

 ### Definition of done

-[ ] The encoder implementation is necessary to us in order to consider the task done [ ] The decoder implementation is a plus
+[x] The encoder implementation is necessary to us in order to consider the task done [x] The decoder implementation is a plus
-[ ] Unit tests are a plus
+[x] Unit tests are a plus
 [ ] Styling the tool (with CSS or styled-components) is a plus

 ### Implementation hints

 [x] We suggest you to go with TDD
-[-] We suggest you to implement the encoder first.
+[x] We suggest you to implement the encoder first.
 It's easier than the decoder.
-[ ] You can split the tool into components/utils at your will.
+[x] You can split the tool into components/utils at your will.
 We actually suggest you to split it.
-[ ] Using additional external dependencies would lower the evaluation score
+[x] Using additional external dependencies would lower the evaluation score
+  > only faker and sinon for testing

 ### Score